dlufy/Vendor_management_NodeJs/README.md

 # Vendor Management System
 this system lets you create an approval worflow for things like onboarding a new vendor or payment to the vendor etc. containing various configurable approval levels. this solution allow users to configure the workflow and save it into Database.
-For each action taken by an individual user at all levels should be logged into the
+For each action taken by an individual user at all levels logged into the
 Database.
 Finally, we will have a result of approval workflow as Active, Terminated or Executed.

 The approval workflow has mainly four components: Users, Approval Actions, Type of Approvals and Approval Levels.

 ## Definition of final results:
 Active: Workflow is active and somebody is required to approve at any level
 Terminated: Workflow was terminated as one of the approvers has Rejected the approval
 Executed: All users have approved

-Technologies to be used: Node.js, MongoDB and any other if you prefer List of Users who can be the part of approval matrix
+## List of Users who can be the part of approval matrix
 1. Elsa Ingram
 2. Paul Marsh
 3. D Joshi